Danny Barbir: Oakland Roots

 On January 18, 2022, Barbir signed with USL Championship club Oakland Roots.

+Indy Eleven

+On November 20, 2023, it was announced Barbir would join USL Championship club Indy Eleven ahead of their 2024 season.
+Barbir made his debut for the Indianapolis-based club in a 2–1 victory over Memphis 901 FC on March 16, 2024.

+Miami FC

+On April 11, 2024, Barbir was transferred to USL Championship club Miami FC in a swap deal.

+Lexington SC

+Barbir joined USL Championship expansion side Lexington SC on December 26, 2024, ahead of the 2025 season.
+He made his debut for the team on March 8, 2025, in a 2–0 league home victory over Hartford Athletic.

 International career

 Barbir represented the United States at under-17 and under-19 level, and played with the former side at the 2015 FIFA U-17 World Cup in Chile where he was teammates with Christian Pulisic.
 As a junior, he had also been approached by Romania.